Governance & Membership

 The speech is recited each time before takeoff.
 “If the airplane loses pressure, an oxygen mask will drop from the ceiling.
 Always put your mask on first before helping others.”
 The act of putting your mask on first can take many different forms for attorneys, such as turning off the electronic devices in the evening, exercising or reaching out for help in dealing with a mental health concern.

 It is an unfortunate reality that our chosen profession has a high occurrence of depression, substance abuse and anxiety.
-“Lawyers are 3.6 times as likely to be depressed as people in other jobs, while the landmark 2016 American Bar Association and Hazelden Betty Ford Foundation found that 28 percent of licensed, employed lawyers suffer with depression.
+“Lawyers are 3.6 times as likely to be depressed as people in other jobs, while the landmark 2016 American Bar Association and Hazelden Betty Ford Foundation study found that 28 percent of licensed, employed lawyers suffer with depression.
 The study also showed that 19 percent have symptoms of anxiety and 21 percent are problem drinkers.”1

 The OBA Lawyers Helping Lawyers Assistance Program (LHL) assists OBA members who are having difficulties that adversely affect their practice.
 Difficulties can be from a variety of sources – not just drugs and alcohol.
 LHL provides CONFIDENTIAL help to an impaired lawyer.